Exscientia/molflux/docs/source/pages/datasets/intro.md

 New datasets are constantly being created but accessing them from different sources quickly becomes tedious, inconvenient, and prone to incompatibilities.

-The ``datasets`` submodule is meant to address all of these issues.
+The ``datasets`` submodule aims to address these issues.
 It is a library of many different datasets from multiple sources.
 Whether you are looking for public datasets (such as ESOL or QM9) or just easy access to saved data, ``datasets`` provides a standard and modular interface for accessing and manipulating these datasets!